Skip to main content

 • upload or select a dataset

-• add prompt and agent candidates
+• add dashboard prompt, deployed prompt, and agent candidates

 • run every dataset row against every candidate